The Student Charter embodies the key principles underpinning the partnership between students and the University.

 - Be represented by the relevant University student organisation and have access to the services and facilities provided by these organisations.

-- Have concerns resolved quickly and equitably through a clear set of processes.
+- Have concerns and complaints resolved quickly and equitably through a clear set of processes.